FAQ - Frequently Asked Questions

 Will Health Professional Schools be accepting P/F grading and online courses for required courses?

-Since most Universities have moved online temporarily, most schools will be accepting online courses for this semester and summer if needed.
-Most will also accept P/F grades but would prefer a letter grade if there is an option.
+Since most Universities have moved online temporarily, most schools will be accepting online courses 2020.
+Most will also accept P/F grades (for Spring 2020 only) but would prefer a letter grade if there is an option.
 (Read how admissions committees will view a P below) This will vary per school, therefore, students should continually be keeping up with updates from the schools.
 Some PA schools are not accepting P/F for prerequisites.

 How will admissions commitees view a P instead of a grade?

 If there is an option for a P or a grade and the student chooses the P, other semesters will be looked at more closely.
 Admissions committees understand the circumstances of this semester are unprecedented and will be looking for other areas to accurately evaluate a student.
 Students that are doing well in a class (B or above) should opt for the letter grade. (***SEE NOTE BELOW) Students that are truly struggling because of personal circumstances due to COVID-19 (not just because they do not want to put in the extra work) can opt for the P, but should be prepared to answer why they chose a P over a grade.
 One semester will not break an application!
 Students should choose what works best for them during this time.
 Students should have other indicators of strength in the sciences especially if planning to apply this cycle.
 Be sure to check specific health professional schools policies.